1981 warning strike in Poland: Strike

 The preparations of the strike reflected an unprecedented level of planning, and in effect, worker fortresses were created across Poland, patrolled by round-the-clock guards and the strike itself is regarded as the biggest organizational success of Solidarity, with virtually all working people of Poland participating in it.
 Historians from the Institute of National Remembrance claim that in late March 1981, Solidarity was at the "peak of its popularity."

-The strike itself took place on Friday, 27 March 1981 "in an atmosphere of calm, order, and dignity."
-Many Polish workers took part in it; however, basic services and crucial industrial plants (such as steelworks and armament factories) were operating without breaks.
-Nevertheless, Solidarity announced that these plants would go on strike as well in the event of an armed intervention.
-Almost all schools, universities and colleges joined the strike, as well as public television (at the time, there were no private television stations in Poland).
-During the four hours of protest, Television screens in Poland showed the words "Solidarity-Strike" and the whole country was brought to a halt.
+The strike took place on Friday, 27 March 1981 "in an atmosphere of calm, order, and dignity."
+Many Polish workers took part in it.
+Basic services and crucial industrial plants, such as steelworks and armament factories, operated without breaks.
+Solidarity announced that these plants would go on strike as well in the event of an armed intervention.

+Almost all schools, universities and colleges joined the strike, as well as public television.
+At the time, there were no private television stations in Poland.
+During the four hours of protest, Television screens in Poland showed the words "Solidarity-Strike", and the whole country was brought to a halt.
 Those who had to keep working, like employees of hospitals, put on white–red armbands, to express their solidarity.

 Aftermath

 After four hours, at midday, the sirens across the country sounded and Poland went back to work.
-The size of the strike shocked the leadership of the Polish United Workers' Party, especially when it turned out that members of the party had widely participated (at that time, Solidarity had some 9 million members, but 12–14 million people took part in the strike).
+The size of the strike shocked the leadership of the Polish United Workers' Party, especially when it turned out that members of the party had widely participated.
+At that time, Solidarity had some 9 million members, but 12–14 million people took part in the strike.

 Meanwhile, Lech Wałęsa's advisors, such as Tadeusz Mazowiecki and Bronisław Geremek, told the leader of Solidarity that the general strike, planned for 30 March, would mean civil war and the risk was too high.
 Diplomats from Western countries were also aware of the tense situation in Poland.
 Military attaches from the United Kingdom, the United States and West Germany were ordered not to leave Poland.
 In case of a Soviet invasion of Poland, the United States was planning a military blockade and invasion of Cuba in response.

 On 30 March 1981, the government of Poland reached an agreement with the Solidarity Movement.
 The government of Poland conceded to demands regarding police brutality, but the agreement to legalize Rural Solidarity was postponed, as well as further steps on the issue of political prisoners.
-The government acknowledged its mishandling of the Bydgoszcz events, and in return, the opposition side (including Lech Wałęsa) agreed to postpone the general strike.
+The government acknowledged its mishandling of the Bydgoszcz events, and in return, the opposition side, including Lech Wałęsa, agreed to postpone the general strike.